A New Voice in Hollywood

 Where do you see your filmmaking career going next?

-I'm just going to keep doing what I'm doing.
-What I've found is that people are starting to understand the films I've been making for almost two decades now.
+I’m just going to keep doing what I’m doing.
+What I’ve found is that people are starting to understand what I’ve been doing for almost two decades now.
 I mean there have always been those who understood, but now those numbers seem to be growing.
 Some people just seem to understand filmmaking as an art.
 In fact, a film Don and I created, Guns of El Chupacabra, won a few awards at a film festival this year.
-And, it is up for the 'all time worst film ever,' or something like that at next year's festival.
+And, it is up for the ‘all time worst film ever,’ or something like that at next year’s festival.

 Worst film?